hitz-zentroa/lm-contamination/docs/blog/README.md

 Imagine that you are an NLP researcher who works on Information Extraction.
 You want to see how this new closed LM identifies relevant entities, like persons, in a text in a zero-shot manner (i.e. without giving any labeled examples to the model).
 You will probably notice that ChatGPT performs the task pretty well.
 In fact, it performs close to models that have been trained on large amounts of manually labeled data (supervised systems) and far above state-of-the-art zero-shot systems.
 Can you conclude that ChatGPT is far better than any other competing LMs?
 Actually, no, unless you can be 100% sure that  the evaluation dataset is not available on the Internet and therefore has not been seen by ChatGPT during training.
 </p>
 <p align="justify">
-The point is that ChatGPT and other LMs as a service are **products**.
+The point is that ChatGPT and other LMs as a service are <b>products</b>.
 And therefore, they do not need to follow the strict evaluation protocols that scientists use for empirical experiments.
 These protocols ensure that hypotheses can be empirically determined, e.g. system A performs better than B under the same experimental conditions.
 In the case of large LMs there is the possibility that those models have seen the standard evaluation datasets during their pre-training or instruction fine-tuning.
 Without ruling out this possibility, we cannot conclude their superiority over other systems.
 </p>

 ## Contamination and memorization
 <p align="justify">
 There is enough evidence of evaluation issues with LLMs.
 On the first days after releasing GPT-4, Horace He ([@cHHillee](https://twitter.com/cHHillee) on Twitter) showed how the model solved the easiest code competition problems until 2021, the training cutoff.
 For any problem after that date instead, none was solved correctly.
-As pointed out by Horace He, *“this strongly points to contamination”*.
+As pointed out by Horace He, <i>“this strongly points to contamination”</i>.
 </p>

 <blockquote class="twitter-tweet" data-dnt="true"><p lang="en" dir="ltr">I suspect GPT-4&#39;s performance is influenced by data contamination, at least on Codeforces.<br><br>Of the easiest problems on Codeforces, it solved 10/10 pre-2021 problems and 0/10 recent problems.<br><br>This strongly points to contamination.<br><br>1/4</p>&mdash; Horace He (@cHHillee) <a href="https://twitter.com/cHHillee/status/1635790330854526981?ref_src=twsrc%5Etfw">March 14, 2023</a></blockquote>